Network in the UK has released the film that put Micheal Caine firmly on the map as one of Britain’s finest acting talents, The Ipcress File.

 Featuring a fabulous performance from Michael Caine as well as a superb score by John Barry the film is a 60’s anti-Bond movie, in that there are no glamorous locations, beautiful babes or fancy gadgets, this is the real dirty world of espionage and double cross.
 A gritty 60’s spy thriller and is well worth exploring again.

 The 1080p transfer is great, taken from the original elements, colours are deliberately muted and film grain is intact.
-Sound is given a choice of a remixed DTS-HD Master Audio 5.1 or original mono LPCM 2.0.
+The sound is given a choice of a remixed DTS-HD Master Audio 5.1 or original mono LPCM 2.0.
 Both sound fine for a film of this vintage but the 5.1 does give you a more ambient feel which is to be expected.

 Extras are as follows and are plentiful.